 If I choose to send in my scores, do they have to be official scores?

 Students who choose to submit SAT or ACT scores may share either official or self-reported scores.
 Students sharing self-reported scores will not be required to submit official score reports unless they are admitted and choose to enroll.
-We permit students to self-report test scores through the Creighton or Common Application.
+We permit students to self-report test scores through a form in their student portal.
 Students should not super score their own results or recalculate scores in any way; scores should be sent exactly as they are received.